Deutschland. Ein Sommermärchen

 Deutschland.
 Ein Sommermärchen (Germany.
 A Summer's Tale) is a 2006 documentary film written, filmed and directed by Sönke Wortmann.
-The film records the Germany national football team's World Cup 2006 journey, from their boot camp in Sardinia to the third-place play-off with Portugal.
+The film records the Germany national football team's World Cup 2006 journey, from their boot camp in Sardinia to the match for third place with Portugal.
 The title refers ironically to Heinrich Heine's poem Germany.
 A Winter's Tale.
 In contrast to Heine's melancholic view on Germany, Ein Sommermärchen illustrates the sanguine and optimistic atmosphere during the 2006 World Cup.

 The film premiered in October 2006, German Unity Day.
 By the end November 2006, around four million people had seen the film in German cinemas, making it the most commercially successful German documentary film.
 The film was shown on 6 December 2006 on German public TV channel ARD, and was viewed by more than 10 million people.
 The DVD was released on 8 February 2007.
 Parts of the proceeds of the film's merchandising are earmarked for SOS Children's Villages.